muxcmux/besedka/README.md

 ### ⚡️ Quickstart

-Download and extract the latest build from the releases page on GitHub for your architecture.
-Make the binary executable and run the server with:
+Download and extract the latest build from the releases page on GitHub for your architecture and make sure the binary is executable.
+Next, add your site (use `besedka sites add -h` to see all available options):

+    $ besedka sites add my.blog.com --private false --anonymous true

+Run the server:

-    $ ./besedka server
+    $ besedka server

 On your website(s) include the following script tag: